k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 	- variable settings with measurement system depending on art (diff length)
 - CDT1
 - TOLW 2 digits evaluation not one only
+- in Menue LCD flickering
+- slower refresh in menue for current consumption